Leander Bien, Director

 Kinhaven has camp facilities consisting of communal cabins with bunk beds and shared bathrooms.
 There is electricity in all cabins.
 The Common Room in the Main House will be available day and night for reading, visiting, and relaxing in front of the fireplace.

 Participants have the option of commuting from one of the many inns or motels in the area.
-A list of inns is available here.
 Meals will be provided from Tuesday supper to Sunday lunch.
 The Kinhaven kitchen is famous for its delicious homemade fare—fresh, nutritious and non-institutional.
 Vegetarian meals will be available.

 How to Apply